RadCraftplay/Source-Material-Manager/readme.md

 ### What is Source Material Manager?
 _Source Material Manager_ is an application to manage VTF and VMT files.
-_SMM_ makes your textures and materials editing faster!
+_SMM_ makes your texture and material editing faster!

 ### Features
 * Opening VTF files